 Just over a year ago, I traveled to El Salvador and as a result of this experience, I write the following pages as a transformed person.
 My thinking, my longings, and my overall worldview shifted.
 El Salvador, the tiny Central American country, offered me a place to "learn to love, [and] to be heartbroken" in the words of Dean Brackley.
 Notoriously, El Salvador and more specifically La Casa de la Solidaridad study"abroad program prove revelatory in unexpected ways.
 One alum of the program even stated, "The Casa is a hot house for change!"
 I often ask the question to myself, "Why El Salvador?" or "Why did I have to travel to find myself?"
 O'Connor similarly left her life in rural Georgia to find herself.
 She hoped to gain a broader perspective as a writer in her studies at the University of Iowa by moving beyond the familiarity of the Southern landscape where she grew up.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Schmidt, Kelsey A., "Revelation: Overcoming Blindness to See a Common Humanity" (2011).
-All Regis University Theses.
+Regis University Student Publications.
 549.